jg-chickenbook/chickenbook/README.md

 30 = number of issue
 the rest = the branch title
 ```
-If there are more people working on one issue you can consider adding initials.

 ### ➕ Commits
 - Commit small changes separately.
 More commits are better than few.